slaveofcode/express-ts-sequelize-boilerplate/README.md

 The command above will generate new controller file called `AuthController.ts` with setup api endpoint to `api/auth`.

-You can create more template like this with different options and purpose to boost up the productivity.
+You can create more template like this with different options and purpose tost up the productivity.
 See the template example on `generator/controller/new` directory and visit [http://www.hygen.io/generators](http://www.hygen.io/generators) for further possibility.

 # License